CISecurity/ControlsAssessmentSpecification/control-5/control-5.2.rst

 Measures
 --------
-* M1 = The number of systems in the inventory
+* M1 = Count of systems in the inventory (from Input 2)
-* M2 = The number of systems with a corresponding image taken
+* M2 = Count of systems with a corresponding image taken
 * M3 = 1 if an image is configured according to the standards mapped to that system; 0 otherwise.
+* M4 = List of systems with a corresponding image taken
+* M5 = List of systems without a corresponding image taken

 Metrics
 -------